OfficeDev/office-js-docs-reference/docs/manifest/action.md

 ## SupportsMultiselect (preview)

-Optional element in Outlook add-ins.
-Include a value of `true` to allow an add-in to activate and perform a specific operation on multiple selected mail items.
+Optional element in Outlook add-ins when **xsi:type** is `ShowTaskpane`.
+Include a value of `true` to allow an add-in to activate and perform specific operations on multiple selected messages.
 Because item multi-select only applies to messages, the [ExtensionPoint element's `xsi:type` attribute value](extensionpoint.md#extension-points-for-outlook) must be set to `MessageReadCommandSurface` or `MessageComposeCommandSurface`.
-To learn more about item multi-select, see //TODO.
+To learn more about item multi-select, see [Activate your Outlook add-in on multiple messages (preview)](/office/dev/add-ins/outlook/item-multi-select).

 **Add-in type:** Mail